LuckySt-ar/luckyst-ar.github.io/terms.markdown

 	<p>Neither myself nor any third parties provide any warranty or guarantee as to the accuracy, timeliness, performance, completeness, or suitability of the information and materials found or offered on this Site for any particular purpose.
 You acknowledge that such information and materials may contain inaccuracies or errors and I expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.</p>

 	<p>Your use of any information or materials on this Site is entirely at your own risk, for which I shall not be liable.
-It shall be your own responsibility to ensure that any products, services, or information available through this Site meet your specific requirements.</p>
+It shall be your own responsibility to ensure that any products, services, or inforxszaq1										mation available through this Site meet your specific requirements.</p>

 	<p>This Site contains material which is owned by or licensed to me.
 This material includes, but is not limited to, the design, layout, look, appearance, and graphics.
 Reproduction is prohibited other than in accordance with the copyright notice, which forms part of these terms and conditions.</p>